 Harry was instructed in a £2m fraud alleged to have been conducted against the MoD in which the defendants are represented by Kingsley Napley Solicitors.

 Harry was instructed by BCL Burton Copeland as Junior Counsel in a high profile European Parliament expenses fraud which resulted in his client being found not guilty.

-Harry prosecutes and defends either as leader or junior, primarily in all types of financial crime.
+Harry prosecutes either as leader or junior, primarily in all types of financial crime.
 For the prosecution he is regularly instructed by prosecution agencies such as the Revenue and Customs Division of the Crown Prosecution Service (CPS), the Department of Work and Pensions (DWP), the Department for BIS (previously the DTI), NCA and the CPS.

 Harry has appeared in a number of arms control cases investigated by the Strategic Exports and Sanctions Team, such as materials capable of being used in nuclear weapons programmes and sniper rifle sights being exported to Iran.

 Harry has been instructed in a number of large-scale British Transport Police (BTP) cases.
-He was currently instructed to prosecute a 12-handed metals theft conspiracy in which 5 of the defendants were represented by Queen’s Counsel.
+He was recently instructed to prosecute a 12-handed metals theft conspiracy in which 5 of the defendants were represented by Queen’s Counsel.